DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 ## Get school experience

 Consider getting experience in a school.
 This will help you understand if teaching is right for you and give you an insight into teaching.
-You can also write about what you learn in your [personal statement](/how-to-apply-for-teacher-training/teacher-training-personal-statement?).
+You can [write about your school experience in your personal statement](/how-to-apply-for-teacher-training/teacher-training-personal-statement).

-If you’re in the UK and your visa allows it, you can get help finding [unpaid work experience in schools](/is-teaching-right-for-me/get-school-experience?).
+If you’re in the UK and your visa allows it, you can get help [finding unpaid work experience in schools](/is-teaching-right-for-me/get-school-experience).

 If you’re outside the UK, you could contact local schools to ask about work experience opportunities.